Freight Shipping from Sacramento to Denver

 How much does it cost to ship freight from Sacramento to Denver?

-Full truckload (FTL) rates from Sacramento, CA to Denver, CO currently range from $2,479-$3,055 for a standard dry van load over the 1,153-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Denver, CO currently range $2,479-$3,055 (roughly $2.17-$2.68 per mile over 1,153 miles).
 LTL shipments typically cost $834-$1,380 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Denver?